trntv/apis-list/README.md

 - [Mapbox](https://github.com/apis-list/apis-list/blob/main/apis/mapbox/mapbox.md) - Access to MapBox’s API
 - [Matlab](https://github.com/apis-list/apis-list/blob/main/apis/matlab/matlab.md) - It allows you to create client programs in any programming language with an HTTP library
 - [Noun Project](https://github.com/apis-list/apis-list/blob/main/apis/noun-project/noun-project.md) - Grab a hold of the World’s Visual Language!
 Use it in your service or application
-- [QuickChart](https://github.com/apis-list/apis-list/blob/main/apis/quickchart/quickchart.md) - Open source, no watermarks
+- [QuickChart](https://github.com/apis-list/apis-list/blob/main/apis/quickchart/quickchart.md) - Create a chart image with one API call and embed it anywhere
  ### Voice
 - [Blogcast](https://github.com/apis-list/apis-list/blob/main/apis/blogcast/blogcast.md) - Generate audio versions of your articles
 - [Cloudpronouncer](https://github.com/apis-list/apis-list/blob/main/apis/cloudpronouncer/cloudpronouncer.md) - Text To Speech API - CloudPronouncer (tts online or tts reader) is a cross browsers REST API supporting now  255  Standard and Premium Voices in 42  languages including variants (the list is growing in time) and it may be used by any device that can connect to Internet and send the POST requests to our API as instructed in this website: smartphones, tablets, laptops, PC Desktops, other smart devices